Top Management

 The program also includes the study of the standard practices in Software Engineering.
 It prepares students to acquire skills and disciplines required for designing, writing, and modifying software components, modules, and applications that comprise software solutions

-BSEMC (Offering Soon)
+BSEMC

 Bachelor of Science in

 Entertainment and Multimedia Computing major in Digital Animation Technology (CHEDRO VI RRPA No. 1, s.
-2025)
+2025), starting to offer by 1st Sem, AY 2025-2026 pursuant to BOR Resolution #09-2025

 per CHED CMO 2, 2014 Section 5